 - Issues resulting from a flood.
 Flood damage will not be covered by your homeowners insurance policy and will require separate flood insurance coverage.

-Water damage vs. flood damage
+Water damage vs. flood damage: an important distinction

 To learn more about homeowners insurance to protect your house and your belongings, take a look at our homeowners coverage page.